melodyyangaws/sql-based-etl/README.md

 # Scenario2: use an arbitrary username as the Jupyter Hub login.
 $ cdk deploy SparkOnEKS -c env=develop --require-approval never -c env=develop --parameters jhubuser=<random_login_name>

-# Scenario3: by default, the `datalakebucket` is set to the solution deployment S3 bucket, if using an existing bucket that contains real data, add the parameter to your deployment, so that an IAM role can be create for Jupyter Notebook and ETL process access.
+# Scenario3: by default, the `datalakebucket` is set to the solution deployment S3 bucket, if you want to use an existing bucket that contains real data, add the parameter to the command line, so an IAM role can be created for Jupyter Notebook and ETL process.
 $ cdk deploy SparkOnEKS -c env=develop --require-approval never -c env=develop  --parameters jhubuser=<random_login_name> --parameters datalakebucket=<existing_datalake_bucket>

 ```
+## Manually fix EKS node group security groups
+Due to the issue https://github.com/aws/aws-cdk/issues/10884 , we will have to manually amend the SG for now.
+1. Go to EC2 console and locate the instance `Spot-spark-on-eks-dev`, find an inbound rule the source is from `eks-cluster-sg-spark-on-eks-dev`, change the `Type` to `All Traffic`.
+If the rule entry doesn't exist, add a new rule for it.
+2. Go back to the EC2 instances menu, find the managed node instance, which `Name` field is empty. similiar to the step above, change the inbound rule with the `SparkOnEKS-EksClusterspotInstanceSecurityGroup` as the source.
+Modify the rule to the `All Traffic` Type.

 ## Submit a Spark job on a web interface